 But if so, then Amazon gets most of the web traffic generated by your books and other products sold on Amazon.
 They also get higher digital credibility as well as a high percentage of your income.

-Basically anyone who gets your name, publications or book titles on the Google’s first page is going to ‘own you’ — one way or another.
+Basically, anyone who gets your name, publications or book titles on Google’s first page is going to ‘own you’ — one way or another.

 Investing in your own content and ranking position gives you more independence and a greater chance to grow your audience base, fans, and buyers.